armin-m-garcia/redisproxy2/redisproxy/readme.md

 ## Operation: LRU Eviction Complexity
-An eviction takes place when the capacity of the cache is reached and elements in the cache need to be removed to make space.
+An eviction takes place when the capacity of the cache is reached and elements in the cache need to be removed.
 A least-recently-used policy specifies that an element least accessed is the ideal candidate for eviction.
 Ehcache's default configuration is an LRU based strategy that takes a random sample of (m) elements and removes the least recently used of that subset.
 In this case, the complexity is O(m).

 ## Operation: Global Expiration
 Ehcache's global expiration strategy iterates through all items looking for elements that